Fairblock/fairblock-cycles-quartz/README.md

 - a rust library (`quartz-enclave-core`) for building blockchain constrained SGX enclaves
 - a cli tool (`quartz`) for connecting the contract and the enclave.

-This repo contains an example, [`transfers`](/examples/transfers), which combines these tools into a working private transfers application, complete with a Keplr-based frontend.
+This repo contains an example, [`fairblock`](/examples/fairblock), which combines these tools into a working private fairblock application, complete with a Keplr-based frontend.

 ### Smart Contract Lib